Last Stand at Saber River: Plot

-Lorraine's father, Duane Kidston, is a former Union Army soldier, as is his brother Vern (Keith Carradine).
+Duane is a former Union Army soldier, as is his brother Vern.
 They have little use for former Confederates and feel that Cable's ranch now belongs to them.
 Upon reaching the ranch, Cable confronts the Kidston men staying in his house.
-When two men attempt to draw on Cable, though, they are shot and killed by Martha Cable, who is in the dark shadows, with a double-barreled shotgun.
+When two men attempt to draw on Cable, though, they are shot and killed by Martha, who is in the dark shadows, with a double-barreled shotgun.

-The shooting leads to an ongoing feud between Paul Cable and the Kidston men, during which several of Kidston's hired guns are killed by Cable.
-Vern and Lorraine Kidston, however, begin to sympathize with the Cables, feeling simply returning the ranch to them and letting things be would be better.
+The shooting leads to an ongoing feud between Cable and the Kidston men, during which several of Kidston's hired guns are killed by Cable.
+Vern and Lorraine, however, begin to sympathize with the Cables, feeling simply returning the ranch to them and letting things be would be better.
 Duane disagrees, but relents to his daughter and brother's wishes.
-In the end, the real threat to the Cables' new life in Arizona does not come from the Kidstons, but from a one-armed Confederate sympathizer and former soldier, Edward Janroe (David Dukes), who kills Duane, an event for which Cable is blamed.
+In the end, the real threat to the Cables' new life in Arizona does not come from the Kidstons, but from a one-armed Confederate sympathizer and former soldier, Edward Janroe, who kills Duane, an event for which Cable is blamed.

-Despite everything pointing to Cable as Duane's killer, not even Duane's brother Vern believes it.
-Janroe kidnaps Cable's daughter as security during an illegal gun transaction with Mexican bandits.
+Despite everything pointing to Cable as Duane's killer, not even Vern believes it.
+Janroe kidnaps Clare as security during an illegal gun transaction with Mexican bandits.
 Cable and Vern team up and chase down Janroe, killing him, then get involved in a shootout with the bandits.
-Cable eventually asks Vern to take his daughter out of harm's way, which Vern does.
+Cable eventually asks Vern to take Clare out of harm's way, which Vern does.
 Cable then takes on the remaining bandits alone, with them eventually just deciding to take the guns from Janroe's wrecked wagon and leave.

 Cable returns home wounded, where he is nursed by Martha, who has finally learned to accept him as he is.
 She decides to forgive him, forget all the animosity between them, and love her husband again.